COOLAutonomyLab/COOLAutonomyLab.github.io/index.md

 title: Home
 ---

-# Quantitative tools to address ocean challenges
+# Real-Time Decision Making for Autonomy

-The Quantitative Marine Ecology lab at the [University of New Hampshire](https://colsa.unh.edu/biological-sciences) is a team of scientists combining field observations with mathematical and statistical tools to address the most pressing issues in the oceans.
-We address questions related to population ecology, socio-ecological systems, species monitoring, fisheries, and sustainable seafood.
-A common thread throughout our work is the role of environmental variability, particularly rare events like heatwaves or global pandemics.
-We currently conduct research in Madagascar, the Eastern Tropical Pacific, and New Hampshire.
+The Control, Optimization, and Learning for Autonomy lab at the [University of Texas, Austin](https://www.ae.utexas.edu) is a team of scientists